kevansizemore/hugo-blog/content/blog/2023/11/24/learn-from-the-leaves.md

 ---
 title: "Learn About Living from Leaves"
 date: "2023-11-24"
-description: Leaves have much to teach us about living life well."
+description: "Leaves have much to teach us about living life well."
-tags: ["technology","updates"]
+tags: ["reflection"]
 ---

 ![A bright yellow, red, and orange leaf on a paved road.](https://kmsmedia.kevansizemore.com/image/2023-11-24_learn_from_the_leaves.png)